Roseanne Conner: Season 10

 The television program was revived in 2018 on ABC, where it had originally aired, with all main cast including Roseanne Barr returning.

 The events that Roseanne claimed were true in the final episode of Season 9 were retconned as being fictional elements of Roseanne's book: in the revival, Dan is still alive, the girls did not end up with the opposite romantic partners, the family did not win the lottery and neither Jackie nor Bev is a lesbian.

 Roseanne and Dan have lost weight and Roseanne suffers from chronic knee pain.
 Roseanne and Jackie's diner "The Lunch Box" has since gone out of business; it is later revealed on an episode of The Conners it became an Asian restaurant sometime after 1996.
 Dan is still a contractor while Roseanne is retired from any salaried job.
-Despite her painful knee, works as an Uber driver.
+Despite her chronic pain, she sometimes works as an Uber driver.

 Roseanne's knee is such a focal point this season that there are entire episodes devoted to it: "Roseanne Gets the Chair", "Netflix & Pill", and "Knee Deep".
-There is also a storyline involving Roseanne taking opiate medication for the pain, much of which she receives from friends and becoming addicted to the drug.
+There is also a storyline involving Roseanne taking opiate medication for the pain, much of which she receives from friends, and becoming addicted to the drug.

 Roseanne has three grandchildren; Darlene's children with David, daughter Harris and son Mark and D.J.'s daughter, Mary.
 D.J. is married to Geena, an active-duty military operative still serving overseas; D.J. also served in the military but was honorably discharged.
 Becky has no children and her husband, Mark, died about ten years earlier.
 Roseanne's younger son Jerry is explained away as working on a fishing boat in Alaska.

 Amid other important plot points, near the end of the season, Roseanne's knee degenerates further, requiring surgery.
 She and Dan are unable to afford this but after some fortunate circumstances she will be able to have the surgery.

-The program was initially renewed for an 11th season but was rapidly cancelled on May 29, 2018, after Barr described one of President Barack Obama’s senior advisers as the offspring of the "Muslim Brotherhood & Planet of the Apes."
+The program was initially renewed for an 11th season but was rapidly cancelled on May 29, 2018, when Barr was fired from the show after she wrote a racist tweet describing Valerie Jarrett, a black woman and one of President Barack Obama's senior advisers, as the offspring of the "Muslim Brotherhood & Planet of the Apes."

+The Conners

-The following month, the other cast members and ABC came to a deal to create an entirely new program entitled The Conners.
+One month after Barr was fired, the other cast members and ABC agreed to create an entirely new program entitled The Conners.
 In the series premiere in October 2018, it was revealed Roseanne Conner died from an opioid overdose.

-The Conners

-Having died, Roseanne is not featured but is occasionally mentioned, being revered for her family leadership or mourned in her absence.
+The Conners, which ran for seven seasons, concluded with Dan suing the company which subscribed the opiods.